How Much is a Wrongful Death Motorcycle Accident Case Worth in Illinois? (Settlements & Verdicts)

 MCCHRYSTAL VS. MORGENTHALER; COOK COUNTY; $1,060,000 JURY AWARD

 The victim in this case was only 21 years old.
-He was struck and killed when a motorist travelling in the opposite direction tried to execute a left-hand turn through his land but, instead, ran right into his broadside .
+He was struck and killed when a motorist traveling in the opposite direction tried to execute a left-hand turn through his land but, instead, ran right into his broadside .

 He died immediately upon impact.
 In the subsequent lawsuit, representatives of the decedent alleged that the other driver was negligent in failing to yield to the plaintiff and failing to adequately control his vehicle to avoid the crash.